Our Vision

 A number of researchers, scholars and post-doctoral trainees in the University of California system independently study racism and health; however, no single unit serves as an intellectual home that brings these individuals together under the rubric of anti-racism health equity research.
 The Center fosters a rich, respectful intellectual environment.
 It brings together affiliates from diverse disciplines including public health, medicine, the allied health sciences, the social sciences, the humanities and law.
 It encourages interdisciplinary collaboration, training and research, and uses incentives (e.g., grants, named awards) to reward exemplary interdisciplinary endeavors.

-3. LEAD AMONG ACADEMIC RESEARCH UNITS FOCUSED ON RACIAL JUSTICE AND HEALTH EQUITY
+3. LEAD AND SUPPORT RESEARCH FOCUSED ON RACIAL JUSTICE AND HEALTH EQUITY

 The Center is uniquely situated to advance public health investigations into racial justice and health equity.
-Our location in Los Angeles and proximity to the Critical Race Studies (CRS) Program in the UCLA School of Law, the only such program in the nation, are important assets.
-Los Angeles is one of the nation’s most diverse cities.
-Its rich history of social justice and the region’s critical mass of academic and community-based racial equity scholars have the potential to boost and extend the Center’s efforts.
-The renowned faculty of the UCLA CRS program includes several co-founders of Critical Race Theory.
-The Program leads the nation in scholarship on racial justice and jurisprudence.
-Our Center seeks to lead the nation in such research and scholarship with respect to population health.
-The Public Health Critical Race Praxis (PHCRP), which constitutes a set of anti-racism health equity research methods that are rooted in Critical Race Theory, is helping to shape the American Public Health Association’s research agenda.
+We are inspired by our location in the US South and in Atlanta, GA, in particular, the home of the US Civil Rights Movement.
+The region's rich history of social justice work and the region’s critical mass of academic and community-based racial equity scholars constitute important partners in the Center’s efforts.
+Public Health Critical Race Praxis (PHCRP), which constitutes a set of anti-racism health equity methods that are rooted in both Critical Race Theory and health equity approaches, is helping to shape the American Public Health Association’s research agenda.
 To capitalize on this momentum, the PHCRP framework serves as the Center’s organizing logic.

 4. ADVANCE THE THEORY AND METHODS USED TO CONCEPTUALIZE AND MEASURE RACISM'S CONTRIBUTIONS TO HEALTH INEQUALITIES